terraform-aviatrix-modules/terraform-aviatrix-mc-transit/examples/azure_preserving_eip/README.md

 ### Usage Example Azure HA

-In this example, the module deploys the transit VNET as well as a HA pair of Aviatrix transit gateways.
+In this example, the module deploys the transit VNET as well as a HA pair of Aviatrix transit gateways in existing Resource Group where Public IPs were created.
+This is passed then as a set of attributes along with resrouce_group name.

 ```hcl
 resource "azurerm_resource_group" "example" {